 Asparagus is a healthy vegetable with low calories and various health benefits.
 Eating asparagus doesn’t cause breast cancer or other cancers to spread.
-Different experimental and pre-clinical studies indicate anti-cancer potential of asparagus.
-So far, there are no clinical trials which evaluated the effect of using asparagus for cancer treatment.
+Different experimental and pre-clinical studies indicate anti-cancer potential of asparagus in pancreatic cancer, colon cancer, liver cancer and endometrial cancer.
+However, there aren’t any clinical trials in humans yet which evaluated the effects of Asparagus supplements intake in Cancer treatment.
 Instead of randomly taking Asparagus supplements, one can continue to take Asparagus vegetable as part of a healthy balanced diet/nutrition to reap many of its health benefits.

 Asparagus and its Key Bioactive Ingredients

 Asparagus is a common vegetable consumed in different parts of the world.
 It may be eaten raw or cooked.
 The root and seeds of the Asparagus plant are considered to have medicinal value.

 Asparagus is a healthy vegetable rich in fiber with great nutritional value due to the presence of many key bioactive ingredients including:

 - Flavonols such as Quercetin, Isorhamnetin and Kaempferol

 - Vitamins such as Vitamin C, Vitamin B6, Vitamin E, Vitamin A and Vitamin K

 Apart from these, asparagus is also known to contain Inulin and Saponins (such as Asparanin A) and high levels of Glutathione and L-Asparagine.